aneeshdurg/aneeshdurg.github.io/_posts/2023/2023-05-10-keymapper.md

 This was a really fun project to work on!
 What's even more fun is that this has tangibly impacted my quality of life.
 The ability to easily edit files to change the config has been super helpful.
-The next step would be to try to improve the ergonomics if possible by somehow exposing the SD card to my host machine throug h the teensy, or maybe having a screen on the device and a way to enter an editor mode or something.
+The next step would be to try to improve the ergonomics if possible by somehow exposing the SD card to my host machine through the teensy, or maybe having a screen on the device and a way to enter an editor mode or something.
 I'd also like to make it possible to switch between multiple config files so that I can use this for multiple keyboards and have similar configs across all of them without having to reprogram them via QMK.